Do Women Get Colonoscopies? What You Need To Know

 - Electrolyte drinks like Liquid I.V.

-Avoid anything red, purple, or blue—they can be mistaken for blood during the procedure.
+Avoid drinking anything red, purple, or blue—they can be mistaken for blood during the procedure.

 1. Choose Comfy, Loose Clothing